 The International Thespian Organization is a student organization that supports theater arts and activities at the high school level.
 Many schools throughout the state have a 'Thespian Troupe'.
 We are Thespian Troupe 1000.
 The students involved call themselves Thespians, named after the first actor: Thespis.
 Students can become members after completing Level One.
 There is a small fee to join the society, which includes a subscription to a theatre magazine.
-Students in Levels 2-4 must be members to attend the Michigan Thespian Festival, which takes place in mid-December.
+Students in Levels 2-4 must be registered members in order to attend the Michigan Thespian Festival, which takes place in mid-December.
 The festival includes individual event competitions, workshops, performances, theater booths, college information for all students participating as well as scholarship opportunities for graduating seniors.
 There is a separate charge to attend the Festival.

 - 5.)
 What is the Ad Campaign?

 The Ad Campaign is the name given to the month and a half in which we solicit advertisements for our Season Program.
 The "Ad Book" is a season program that is handed out at each of our performances; it contains photos, student biographies and advertisements.
 In order to pay for the printing of our programs and to raise additional funds, students and parents alike are asked to solicit advertising from local businesses.
 All the money earned from the Ad Campaign in spent in that school year and is used to purchase additional supplies for productions.
 "Ad Slams" refer to days when students from WCSPA go out together in small groups to try and sell ads after school.
 Ad Slams are optional.
 Forms can be downloaded from our website.
 The Ad Campaign is our one and only fundraiser of the year.

 - 6.)
 Shop cloths and Dance attire: